SafaErden/Lintit/README.md

 6. Chceck and fix the spaces after bang : 'No space after !.

-7. Chceck and fix the spaces aruond braced : No spaces after (, [ or before ], ).
+7. Chceck and fix the spaces aruond braces : No spaces after (, [ or before ], ).
 Use spaces around { and before }.

 8. Chceck and fix the white spaces : Avoid trailing whitespace.